Patriots Point, Mt. Pleasant, SC

 The museum reflects the operation of the ship during its tenure as a navy vessel.
 Patriots Point is a remembrance of the time when the greatest generation fought in the war for our country.
 The museum is made up of the USS Yorktown, commissioned in 1943, as well as a destroyer used in World War II, USS Laffey, and a submarine from 1945, USS Clamagore.
 The museum also includes a Vietnam War Memorial and a Medal of Honor Museum.

 On any of the many self-directed tours on the ship, you walk to the bowels of the ship to see what life was like on an aircraft carrier during World War II.
 One can see the bunk rooms, bathrooms, medical facilities, mess rooms, torpedo accesses, machine shop, infirmary, officer quarters, the chapel as well as memorials to the men who served and died on the ship.
-Videos of airplanes in action are highlighted throughout the available tours.
+You can view videos of airplanes in action throughout the available tours.
 The history of the USS Yorktown is detailed. as well as the history of other vessels that were in service during that time.

-The aircraft carrier has been declared a National Historic Monument.
+In 1975 the US Government declared the aircraft carrier as National Historic Landmark.
 On its hangar and flight deck, it showcases the most significant aircraft in US aviation history.
 These include the Hellcat, Crusader, Tomcat and Corsair.
-The airplanes were used during WWII up to and including those used in Desert Storm.
-The stories of the men who flew the airplanes are highlighted.
+Many veterans flew those airplanes during WWII up to and including Desert Storm.
 It is awe inspiring to hear the radio transmissions from actual battles and to read and hear the stories of those who fought for our country.